leonzh2k/Visaudio/README.md

 ### Application Architecture
 The frontend is just vanilla HTML/CSS/JS model-view-controller app hosted on Github Pages.
 The back-end technically consists of 5 servers:
-* S1: Node/Express server written by me, hosted on Render
+* S1: Node/Express server written by me, hosted on Cyclic
     * DB operations / API requests needed by the frontend go here first because I want to keep DB and API keys a secret from the client.
 * S2: PostgreSQL database server (queries/schema written by me), hosted on Render
 * S3: Napster API server